openconnectivityfoundation/cloud-services/README.md

 https://openconnectivity.org/specs/OCF_Core_Specification.pdf

+## referencing files via http(s) from github

+github repos that has the GitHub Pages feature turned on has the following syntax: http(s)://[organisation name].github.io/[repo name]/path+filename

+open connectivity foundation repos with github pages feature turned on:
+- bridging
+- certification
+- core
+- core-extensions
+- devicemodels
+- IoTDataModels
+- OCF-oneM2M
+- security

 ## referencing files with full URL
 This repo uses the github pages feature. e.g. all files can be accessed by using the URL:

 http://openconnectivityfoundation.github.io/core/

-and then use the path and filename to retrieve the file by means of http.
+and then use the path and filename to retrieve the file by means of http(s).

-The URL of the file with rt type = oic.wk.mnt is:
+The URL of the swagger file with rt type = oic.wk.mnt is:

 http://openconnectivityfoundation.github.io/core/swagger2.0/oic.wk.mnt.swagger.json